Huxelerate/huxon-containerized-sensors-examples/README.md

 - -d, --directory   : destination directory where the developement environment will be generated

 Note that, in order to simulate the module, you need the connection string which can be taken at the [Infrastructure Setup](#) page of the containerized sensor.

+1. Build the docker image, using the dockerfiles present in the module's directory.

 ### Manual setup